The 20 Best CACH Syndrome Doctors Near Me in California, US

 Accepting New Patients

 Dr. Leo Sugrue is a radiologist who cares for adults and children with conditions affecting the brain and spine; these range from brain tumors and epilepsy to stroke and dementia.
 He has a particular interest in medical imaging of the brain circuits responsible for complex thought and behavior, which are affected in a variety of mental illnesses, including addiction, depression, obsessive-compulsive disorder and mental health conditions related to chronic pain.
 He works closely with colleagues in psychiatry, neurology and neurosurgery to develop new brain circuit–based approaches to diagnosing and treating these conditions.
 Sugrue directs the Laboratory for Precision Neuroimaging at UCSF, which focuses on integrating brain imaging with genetic, health and behavioral data to better understand, diagnose and treat brain disease.
 The lab operates from the perspective that brain disorders have different underlying causes in different people, with a goal of developing ways to identify these subgroups and target trials and treatments to individual illness.
 Sugrue earned his medical degree at Johns Hopkins School of Medicine and his doctorate in neuroscience at Stanford University.
 During his graduate and postdoctoral training, he used diverse neuroscience techniques and model systems to explore the neural basis of cognition.
 He completed a residency in diagnostic radiology and a fellowship in neuroradiology at UCSF.
 Dr. Sugrue is rated as an Experienced provider by MediFind in the treatment of CACH Syndrome.
-His top areas of expertise are Meningioma, Headache, Tuberculous Meningitis, Pediatric Low-Grade Glioma (pLGG), and Deep Brain Stimulation.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Meningioma, Headache, Tuberculous Meningitis, Pediatric Low-Grade Glioma (pLGG), and Deep Brain Stimulation.
+Dr. Sugrue is board certified in American Board Of Radiology, Neuroradiology and American Board Of Radiology, Diagnostic Radiology.
+Dr. Sugrue is currently accepting new patients.

 Experienced in CACH Syndrome